raphael2692/create-slides-with-ai-workflow/README.md

-Sure, let me update the README to emphasize that this project is primarily about suggesting a workflow.

----

 # AI Slide Creator: Workflow Guide

 Welcome to the **AI Slide Creator** project!
 This guide provides a streamlined workflow to create professional slide decks effortlessly using Large Language Models (LLMs) and Marp.